COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 Here is a link to the unstable development version of the default inifile for COSMIC: `Development Version INIFILE <https://github.com/COSMIC-PopSynth/COSMIC/blob/develop/examples/Params.ini>`_

-The `run-fixed-population` command-line executable cannot run without a configuration file.
+The `cosmic-pop` command-line executable cannot run without a configuration file.
 Each of the below sections lists the valid options and a description of what the value should be, and then an example of what that section might look like in the INI format:

 [filters]